younes2808/Sci2XML/evaluation/tables/README.md

-# Evaluating Table Extraction: pdfplumber vs. GROBID
+# Evaluating Table Extraction: pdfplumber vs. grobid

 This repository contains evaluation scripts to assess two tools, [pdfplumber](https://github.com/jsvine/pdfplumber) and [grobid](https://github.com/kermitt2/grobid), for extracting tables from PDF documents.
 The evaluation is performed on a small dataset of 20 PDFs where the number of tables in each document has been manually annotated.